jiangzhongshi/jiangzhongshi/README.md

 - ⚡ Fun fact: ...
 -->

-I am a fourth-year PhD candidate at the Courant Institute of Mathematical Sciences, New York University, working on geometry processing with Prof. Daniele Panozzo.
-My current research aims to robustly and efficiently process geometric entities with optimization and data driven approaches.
-My research has been recognized by Adobe Research Fellowship 2018, Geometry Processing Dataset Award 2019, and Jacob T. Schwartz PhD Fellowship 2020.
+I am a fourth-year Ph.D. candidate at *the Courant Institute of Mathematical Sciences, New York University*, working with Prof. Daniele Panozzo.
+My current research aims to provide robust discrete geometry processing tools for machine learning, digital fabrication and scientific computing.
+My research has been recognized by *Adobe Research Fellowship 2018*, *Geometry Processing Dataset Award 2019*, and *Jacob T. Schwartz PhD Fellowship 2020*.

-I earned my Bachelor of Science in Mathematics and Applied Mathematics from the School of Gifted Young, University of Science and Technology of China in 2016.
+I earned my Bachelor of Science in *Mathematics and Applied Mathematics* from *the School of Gifted Young, University of Science and Technology of China* in 2016.

 https://cs.nyu.edu/~zhongshi/